Believing in the Unbelievables

 Q: How do you get inspired/stay inspired to finish your manuscript?
 What’s your writing routine like?

 A: For me, the pre-writing time is when I kindle the inferno of inspiration.
 I commit to my characters and I promise to tell their story.
+I call it storystorming.
 It’s usually 1-3 months of serious contemplation and tinkering with plotting.
 Fleshing out the characters in my mind.
 Learning their backstory.
 Uncovering their motives.
+Following a plot thread to its conclusion and seeing if that’s a route I want my characters to travel.

 I take notes on everything.
 I also try to write a two-page synopsis before I begin drafting.
 I daydream the opening scene for a few weeks before I’m confident that I’ve figured out how the story opens.
-Once I feel ready to start writing, I set a 1,000 word a day requirement 5 days a week.
-In a month that gives me approximately 20,000 words.
+Once I feel ready to start writing, I set a 1,500 word a day requirement 5 days a week.
+In a month, that gives me approximately 30,000 words.

 Q: Do you know where the story is going when you sit down to write it?
 Are you an outliner?

 A: Yes, but the characters have a knack for hijacking it.
 Sometimes, I sit at my laptop confounded by what just happened.
 Because I didn’t see it coming and yet there it is on the page.
 So clearly it happened to them without any forewarning to me.
+I prefer having a synopsis because the story evolves as I write it.
+The synopsis keeps my mind focused on where it needs to get to but allows me the freedom of an occasional detour into the unexpected.

 Available at